Wairimukimm/Wairimukimm/README.md

-### Hi there 👋 - DATA ANALYST
+### Hi there 👋 - DATA SCIENTIST
 👋 Hello there!
-I'm Wairimu, a passionate Data Analyst with a knack for transforming raw data and building models.
+I'm Wairimu, a passionate Data Scientist & ML Engineers with a knack for transforming raw data and building models.

 ![Profile Views](https://komarev.com/ghpvc/?username=Wairimukimm&color=brightgreen)